Stealth Red Pill Lessons – Weekend Weirdness

 I created a fake profile on Plenty of Fish.
 The persona is “Marcus”, a 53 year old doctor who is 6’2″ tall.
 He’s divorced, his kids are grown up, he has a dog, and he’s looking for a long term relationship.
-I found a very good photo of an attractive middle-aged guy.
+I found a very good photo of a very attractive middle-aged guy.

 For the profile text, I put in this: